yayuhh/icecreambar/README.markdown

       var rollbar = server.plugins.icecreambar.sre; // access the appropriate rollbar library directly

-      server.log(['rollbarMessage','sre'], 'This message is reported via server.app.icecreambar.sre');
+      request.log(['rollbarMessage','sre'], 'This message is reported via server.app.icecreambar.sre');
-      // that log will also be reported by server.app.icecreambar.default
+      // that log will _also_ be reported by server.app.icecreambar.default
       // ...if any rollbar client is registered in your project without a defined scope }
   });